trillesgian29-cpu/Barangay-Permit-Tracker/README.md

-# 🏛️ Barangay San Jose — Business Permit Tracker
+# 🏛️ Barangay Tinapian — Business Permit Tracker

-> A fully offline, single-file web application for managing business permits in **Barangay San Jose, Polangui, Albay**.
+> A fully offline, single-file web application for managing business permits in **Barangay Tinapian, Manito, Albay**.
 Built with pure HTML, CSS, and JavaScript — no internet connection or server required.

 ---